 We have put all the locations of Frisii and Frisiavones ‘abroad’ during the Roman Period in a map for your convenience:

 The third inscription of the overview given above, mentions the numerus ‘unit’ of Hnaudifridi.
 A group of mercenaries at Hadrians’s Wall based at fort Housesteads.
 This was an irregular force, or actually more a gang, named after their Frisian chieftain Hnaudifridus, or in his native tongue Notfrid.
-Presumably, Notfrid was a Frisian chieftain and commandeered a Frisian mercenary force.
+Presumably, Notfrid was a Frisian chieftain and led a Frisian mercenary force.
 These irregular forces became a common practice in the third century onward.
 Whether these irregular forces would still be classified as non-mercenary units according to Geneva Convention, we do not dare to answer.

 Know that Notfrid will probably be indicted by the International Criminal Tribunal of Frisia (ICTF) at Aurich, region Ostfriesland in Germany.
-Read our blog post about his provisional indictment by the ICTF.
+Read our post about his provisional indictment by the ICTF.

-Note 3: We hikers would not be worth a penny if we would not point out there is a fantastic hike along Hadrian’s Wall too: the Hadrian’s Wall Path.
+Nota IV –We hikers would not be worth a penny if we would not point out there is a fantastic hike along Hadrian’s Wall too: the Hadrian’s Wall Path.
 It is a national trail, and is 135 km long.
 So, an excellent hike for a week.
 With all the Frisian warfare history at this wall, we dare to consider it as a natural extension of the Frisian Coast Trail after you have reached the end of the trail at the town of Ribe in Denmark.
 Just cross the North Sea in western direction from there until you hit the shores of England.
 Or, do it the old way.
 Travel to the Walcheren Island in the southwest of the Netherlands, give some offering to the gods and sail with a ship to Kent.
-More walls and hiking paths along old walls can be found in our blog post Another brick in the wall.
+More walls and hiking paths along old walls can be found in our post Another brick in the wall.

 credit featured image of this post by karakter.de